Last fact-checked: 14 January 2019

 Book for your root canal in Thailand with Dental Departures.
-Root canal treatment can take up to 2 weeks’ to complete so why not consider having it done in Thailand, save yourself a lot of money and enjoy a holiday at the same time?
+Root canal treatment can take up to two weeks’ to complete so why not consider having it done in Thailand, save yourself a lot of money and enjoy a holiday at the same time?

 Ensuring you have your root canal done by a specialist dentist, or endodontist, is important, as choosing a dentist who is not experienced in this procedure could potentially cause more problems.